grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/test-a-data-source-plugin/query-editor.md

 ## Introduction

 The query editor is a central piece of a data source plugin as this is where the query that is used to fetch data is being crafted.
 Some data source plugins provide rich query editors with various query types targeting different APIs.
-Thy can have visual query builders and/or code editors with support for advanced features such as intellisense and autocompletion.
+They can have visual query builders and/or code editors with support for advanced features such as intellisense and autocompletion.

 ### Testing parts of the query editor in isolation